Some new perspectives on d-orthogonal polynomials: Determinants with co-polynomials entries

 \begin{proof} The equality (\ref{B40}) can be obtained in a similar manner as in the previous proposition, we express each of the polynomials in the first column using the dual recurrence (\ref{B39}), to get

 Proceeding in a similar way $n$ times we have

 which implies the required result. \end{proof}

-Having in mind that the first $d$ polynomials in association, i.e., the polynomials $\{P_{n}^{\left( r\right) }\}_{0\leq r\leq d}$ are linearly independent, then any determinant of type (\ref{B24}) of dimension $m\times m$, with $m\geq d+1$, is identically zero.
+Having in mind that the first $d+1$ polynomials in association, i.e., the polynomials $\{P_{n}^{\left( r\right) }\}_{0\leq r\leq d}$ are linearly independent, then any determinant of type (\ref{B24}) of dimension $m\times m$, with $m\geq d+1$, is identically zero.

-The above results can be proved in another way by using the companion matrix.
-That is to say, the recurrence relation (\ref{B6}), can be presented in terms of another matrix $C_{n}$ called companion or transfer matrix as follows $\mathbb{P}_{n+1}^{i}=C_{n}^{(i)}\mathbb{P}_{n}^{i}$ where $C_{n}^{(i)}$ is the matrix
+It is worthwhile to notice that the results of this section can be proved in another way using companion matrices.
+That is to say, the recurrence relation (\ref{B6}) can be presented in terms of another matrix $C_{n}$ called companion or transfer matrix as $\mathbb{P}_{n+1}^{i}=C_{n}^{(i)}\mathbb{P}_{n}^{i}$ where $C_{n}^{(i)}$ is the matrix

 By virtue of our notation (\ref{NOT1}), let us introduce the following Casorati determinant

 In this case, since $\det(C_{n}^{(i)})=(-1)^{d+1}\gamma _{n+i+1}^0$, then we have